-The former Millwall and MK Dons keeper sank to his knees before celebrating in the stands with his father, who played in the West Ham defence for 21 years.
+The former Millwall and MK Dons keeper sank to his knees before celebrating in the stands with his father, who played in our defence for 21 years.

-Victory lifted West Ham four points clear of the relegation zone while Chelsea failed to close the three-point gap to second-placed Manchester City and Leicester City in third.
+Victory lifted us four points clear of the relegation zone while Chelsea failed to close the three-point gap to second-placed Manchester City and Leicester City in third.

 Emotional Martin helps engineer win

-Third-choice keeper Martin came into the side after a woeful run of form by Roberto, which had contributed to the Hammers slipping to one place above the relegation zone before kick-off.
+Third-choice keeper Martin came into the side after a woeful run of form by Roberto, which had contributed to us slipping to one place above the relegation zone before kick-off.

 A lack of confidence in the Spaniard seemed to be affecting the team, who had not kept a clean sheet since their last Premier League win – against Manchester United – more than two months ago.